Refutation of metal analysis deconstructions by IIG

 The same link can be referred to verify how such a setup is used to illuminate a birefringent sample for examination.

-At this mark, Vogel examines the silvery specimen at 4th stage, and he rotates the analyzer (not the polarizer as Ivan asserts) while examining the specimen on the stage with fixed magnification.
-When the transmission axes of the analyzer and polarizer are crossed at an angle (90 degrees), maximum specimen birefringence is observed (maximum extinction of non-birefringent part).
-This is because no light from the non-birefringent part of the sample is accepted by the analyzer at this stage, however the region possessing birefringence couple some of the polarized light in one direction into other, therefore will not loose its brightness fully, but rather “appear” bright against the dark background.
+At this mark, Vogel examines the silvery specimen at 4th stage, and he rotates the analyser (not the polarizer as Ivan asserts) while examining the specimen on the stage with fixed magnification.
+When the transmission axes of the analyser and polarizer are crossed at an angle (90 degrees), maximum specimen birefringence is observed (maximum extinction of non-birefringent part).
+This is because no light from the non-birefringent part of the sample is accepted by the analyser at this stage, however the region possessing birefringence couple some of the polarized light in one direction into other, therefore will not loose its brightness fully, but rather “appear” bright against the dark background.

 Vogel also discovers birefringence at a higher magnification using SEM.
 Refer same video 6:35 mark.

 Ivan does not elaborate how above-mentioned effect would cause it.
 However, Fresnel effect is the observation that things get more reflective at grazing angles.
 An example would be that if you look straight down from above at a pool of water, you will not see very much reflected light on the surface of the pool, and can see down through the surface to the bottom of the pool.
 At a glancing angle (looking with your eye level with the water, from the edge of the water surface), you will see much more secularity and reflections on the water surface, and might not be able to see what's under the water.

 A simple yet beautiful demonstration is available in youtube.

 Note here that the viewing angle changes and no polarized light is required to test this.